NCATSTranslator/TRAPIObjectModeling/README.md

 ### Open questions

-- Should `Attribute.meets_constraint()` error if the value is incompatible with the operator?
+- Should `AttributeConstraint.met_by()` error if the value is incompatible with the operator?